fdelfelice-sopra/an-introduction-to-angular/README.md

 Create your first component : articles ng g c articles

-have a look in app folder, and in /app/app.modules
+have a look in /app folder, and in /app/app.modules

+Binding: communication between components class and its template, often passing data Interpolation ({{articlesPrefix}})

+Directives: ngFor and ngIf